-Merlins are another small falcon in Colorado.
+Merlins are another small falcon in Texas.
 They are found throughout the state in the winter and non-breeding season, but are migratory birds and fly north to Canada to breed each year.
 Their primary food source is other birds and are known for hunting in pairs allowing them to be extremely effective hunters.
 Merlins are slightly larger than kestrels and like kestrels, the females are larger than the males.

 Merlins are very widespread raptors and can be found in some capacity in all of North America.
 In the early 20th century their population was on the decline, but they have since recovered and are listed as low concern.
 Merlins are usually on the move stalking sparrows and other small birds so they aren’t easy to spot.
 When they aren’t in flight they’re perched high in the treetops and thinking about their next meal.
 So keep an eye out near forest edges and on low perches in open grasslands.

 Peregrine Falcons have a winter range in southern Texas, but the rest of the state may only see them during spring and fall migration.
 Many Peregrines migrate far north to arctic regions of Canada and even Greenland each year to breed.
 At one point in the mid 20th century their population was almost eradicated due to pesticides, they have since made a comeback and are regularly seen in the wild.